franzbu/HAeating/README.md

 As already mentioned, `FroelingHeatingModbus` in the `module heating_froeling_modbus` listens to changes made by `HeatSupplyManager` to `input_number.target_flow_temp`. `FroelingHeatingModbus` uses the HA integration [Froeling Lambdatronic Modbus](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus) to connect to the Froeling boiler using a ethernet to RS232 converter; more information, including examples for setting up boiler as well as converter, can be found on the integration's [homepage](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus).

-The AppDaemon class that enables HA to reading `input_number.target_flow_temp` as well as starting and stopping the heating cycles including setting the correct flow temperature can be accessed [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/heating_froeling_modbus.py).
+The AppDaemon class that enables HA to reading `input_number.target_flow_temp` as well as starting and stopping the heating cycles including setting the correct HFFT can be accessed [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/heating_froeling_modbus.py).

 ---